WebexCC-SA/LAB-1309/docs/Excercise1.md

 - In this example, let's work on these three areas of the bot with the following instructions:

-    - Tone and Demeanor: Be polite, as the client is important.
+    - **Tone and Demeanor**: Be polite, as the client is important.
-    - Role Definition: Answer the question in no more than 50 words.
+    - **Role Definition**: Answer the question in no more than 50 words.
-    - Response Guidelines: Thank the user for their interest and business.
+    - **Response Guidelines**: Thank the user for their interest and business.

 - Add these guidelines to the Instructions section, save, and publish the changes.

       ![Nav](./assets/Excercise4_18_1.png){ width="500" }

-- To test, pose the same question: "What warranty comes with the vehicle?"
+- To test, pose the same question: **"What warranty comes with the vehicle?"**

 - As the Role Definition dictated answering within 50 words, you will see the answer within that limit.